polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 #### Linux Environment

 To program the PolarFire SoC device with the .job programming file (using FlashPro5 programmer in Linux environment), perform the following steps.
-The link to the .job file can be found in Software Versions.
+The link to the .job file can be found in [Solution Versions](#solution-versions).

 1. Ensure that the jumpers J13, J21, J28, and J31 are plugged in.
 Note: The power supply switch must be switched off while making the jumper connections.